dhkwon03/dhkwon03.github.io/_pages/aboutme.md

 ---

 ## Introduction
 Hi, I'm undergraduate student at KAIST.
 I entered KAIST in 2021 and I am majoring in Electrical Engineering.
-Especially, I am interested in Computer Architecture, Interconnection, AI, and chip design.
+I am interested in Computer Architecture, especially on Interconnection Network, Memory Architecture, Chiplet, and AI.
 I gained experience in computer programming since I was young.
 I have participated in numerous software and programming contests and won lots of awards including three grand awards given by the minister of science and technology.
 Now I'm conducting cutting-edge research under the guidance of Prof. John Kim, focusing on innovative architecture and performance optimization.

 ## Contact
 * CV : [[CV link]](https://drive.google.com/file/d/1i1cHYT_-2ULVdzfodhyx0v05b5eBbELh/view?usp=sharing) (Sensitive informations have been masked, last update: Feb.
 7, 2025)